Disability Services Subpage Banner

 AbleData provides objective information about assistive technology products and rehabilitation equipment.
 AbleData does not sell or endorse any particular company or products, but they provide plenty resources and reviews of products.

 Project Mobility is a curb-to-curb paratransit service, provided to certified individuals with disabilities who are unable to use regular fixed routes.
+Individuals wishing to use Project Mobility must complete an application and then set up an assessment appointment.

-To schedule a ride call 937.562.6466 or toll free at 877.227.2287.
+To schedule a ride, call 937.562.6466 or toll free at 877.227.2287.
 For more information contact Ken Collier, Executive Director, at 937.562.6463

 Ride Finder is designed to provide contact information as well as general information about transportation providers in your area and around the Miami Valley.